JesusRivera98/AdvancedJava/README.md

 - JDBC - System to manage databases with Java
 - Lambdas - Adapt and declare functions at the time of use

-The final result of this project was a modification of a previous system in which the visualization of movies, books and series was handled, adding modularity and creating cleaner code by implementing the concepts mentioned above.
+The final result of this project was a modification of a previous system in which the visualization of movies, books and series was handled, adding modularity and creating cleaner code by implementing the concepts mentioned above and using a database to manage the data.

 ## Technologies